-Naming and blessing a Jewish girl is her first welcome into Jewish life.
+Naming and blessing a Jewish girl can be her first welcome into Jewish life.
 The naming may take place within the congregational community at Shabbat services or you may choose to have a private naming ceremony in your home.
-It is usually held on Shabbat morning within the first month after birth but can be flexible to accommodate your circumstances.
+It is usually held on Shabbat morning and can be flexible to accommodate your circumstances.
 Please contact the CJC office, 410-730-6044 for more information.

 Mazel tov!
 Life partnerships are to be treasured and celebrated.
 Speak to our clergy early in your wedding planning process.
+Rabbi Starr and Cantor Kintisch both officiate weddings.
+Cantor Ben can also officiate Interfaith weddings.
 If you have any questions concerning your upcoming Jewish wedding, please feel free to contact the CJC Office, 410-730-6044.

 The Jewish way of dealing with death is one part of a larger philosophy of life in which all people are viewed with dignity and respect.
 Even after death, the body, which once held a holy human life, retains its sanctity.
 Our sages have compared the sacredness of the deceased to that of an impaired Torah scroll, which although no longer usable, still retains its holiness.
 In Jewish tradition therefore, the greatest consideration and respect is accorded the dead.

 Jewish law and tradition have endowed funeral and mourning practices with profound religious significance.
 To this end, Jewish funerals avoid ostentation; family and visitors reflect in dress and deportment the solemnity of the occasion; flowers are inappropriate, embalming and viewing are avoided; and internment takes place as soon as possible after death.

 If you would like to learn more about Chevra Kadisha or prepare end of life planning, please contact David Zinner, email@example.com.